AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Once each involved player has their cards face-down in front of them, they can choose to evoke any of their Survivor’s (or Threat’s!) applicable Gear, provided they can narrate how their survivor is directly applying that Gear.
 You can choose to either Activate or Sacrifice your Gear in a Showdown, but you *can not* do both at once.

 If you Activate, you can pick a piece of Gear and, narration permitting, evoke that Gear for a single bonus draw, pulled from the deck and added face-down with your other cards.
-For each rank in your **<span style="font-variant:small-caps;">Savvy</span>** characteristic, you can choose to Activate another piece of Gear, with each one giving you another bonus draw, provided you can narrate the Gear’s applicability.
+For each rank in your ***Savvy*** characteristic, you can choose to Activate another piece of Gear, with each one giving you another bonus draw, provided you can narrate the Gear’s applicability.
 Note that if you intend on applying a Custom Weapon’s Hurtin’ bonus to the outcome of this Showdown, you *can not* also Activate it for a bonus card at this point – you must decide which is more important: bonus cards or bonus Hurtin’.

 If you instead choose to Sacrifice, you can pick a single item of your Gear list and destroy it for an immediate four-card bonus to your draw.
 Again, you must be able to acceptably narrate the sacrificing of the Gear.